Diwali (The Office): Casting

 Kaling cast her own mother and father, a doctor and an architect respectively, as the parents of her character.
 Kaling was proud of their acting, though she admitted that their presence on set was at first "mortifying".
 She commented, "Of course I sort of lapsed back into that pre-teen attitude of every single thing my parents do embarrasses me.
 But they were great about it.
 They were such pros – they had all these scenes with Steve Carell and they were completely unafraid.
 They got along effortlessly."
 Kaling injected elements of Romeo and Juliet and Pride and Prejudice into her character's relationship with Ryan, with her parents attempting to persuade her to date an Indian doctor.
 She remarked, "Kelly's family has, like, nine daughters, and if only they could marry them off it would be wonderful.
 But Kelly is the oldest and most idiotic of them all."

 Though he wanted to avoid becoming an actor, Chandrasekaran was cast by Kaling as the "suitable boy" Kelly's parents want her to marry.
 Chandrasekaran later stated, "I asked Mindy to write as few lines as possible.
 Acting is not a skill that I have particularly a lot of."
 Other guest stars included Creed Bratton as Creed Bratton, Charles Esten as Josh Porter, Ed Helms as Andy Bernard, and Rashida Jones as Karen Filippelli.
 Nancy Carell, Steve Carell's wife, reprised her role as Carol Stills, the girlfriend of his character.

 Deleted scenes

-The third season DVD contained a number of deleted scenes, including Angela complaining about attending the Diwali party, Michael hoping that the office does not embarrass themselves, Kelly explaining that Diwali is an "Indian Halloween" to Michael, an initially angry Jan being supportive about the office attending the festival, Michael explaining to the office that Ben Kingsley liberated India and then became an actor, Carol meeting Ryan and Dwight, and Angela leaving the party with Dwight.
+The third season DVD contains a number of deleted scenes, including Angela complaining about attending the Diwali party, Michael revealing that he is endorsing the Diwali party in order to make it up to Kelly for his insensitivity towards her Indian background in "Diversity Day", Kelly explaining that Diwali is an "Indian Halloween" to Michael, an angry Jan becoming suddenly supportive about the office attending the festival after she inadvertently offends Kelly by saying she thought she was Muslim, Michael telling the staff that Ben Kingsley liberated India and then became an actor, Kevin ridiculing Michael over his failed proposal, and Dwight assuring Angela that he is not interesting in courting Indian women.